Ag6793/Portfolio-2023/README.md

 ## Usage
 This application is my portfolio page to showcase the projects that I've done and my information to contact me.

+## Future Development
+* To have a text block on Contact page to enable the user to fill out the required fields to send me a message/email
+* To have each project block link to the Github repo or to the deployed url
+* Add resume to resume page

 ## Credits
 - [ALEXANDRIA GUERRERO](https://github.com/Ag6793)